Hates/ruby-audio-plugin-scanner/README.md

 A Ruby command-line tool that scans and lists all installed audio plugins on macOS systems.
 Supports AU Components, VST, VST3, and AAX plugin formats with consolidated views and detailed path information.

+> 🤖 This project was generated with the help of [Claude Code](https://claude.ai/code)

 ## Features

 - **Comprehensive Plugin Detection**: Scans all major audio plugin formats